 According to Ayn Rand, research indicates many kids experience learning losses when they return to school in the fall (aka brain drain).
 These summer setbacks are cumulative and can result in increasing levels of learning loss over time.

-Here are a few tips to keep your mind sharp and avoid brain drain this summer holiday.
+Here are a few tips to keep your mind sharp and improve academic performance this summer holiday.

 Read, Read, Read